siwS/algorithms-fun/README.md

 1. FizzBuzz
 2. Power of x in n
-3. Square root function
+3. Square root of x
-4. Count media of each type from file
+4. Count media reading from file